Azure/bicep-types-az/generated/timeseriesinsights/microsoft.timeseriesinsights/2018-08-15-preview/types.md

 ## LocalTimestamp
 ### Properties
-* **format**: 'Embedded' | string (WriteOnly): An enum that represents the format of the local timestamp property that needs to be set.
+* **format**: 'Embedded' | string: An enum that represents the format of the local timestamp property that needs to be set.
-* **timeZoneOffset**: [LocalTimestampTimeZoneOffset](#localtimestamptimezoneoffset) (WriteOnly): An object that represents the offset information for the local timestamp format specified.
+* **timeZoneOffset**: [LocalTimestampTimeZoneOffset](#localtimestamptimezoneoffset): An object that represents the offset information for the local timestamp format specified.
 Should not be specified for LocalTimestampFormat - Embedded.

 ## LocalTimestampTimeZoneOffset
 ### Properties
-* **propertyName**: string (WriteOnly): The event property that will be contain the offset information to calculate the local timestamp.
+* **propertyName**: string: The event property that will be contain the offset information to calculate the local timestamp.
 When the LocalTimestampFormat is Iana, the property name will contain the name of the column which contains IANA Timezone Name (eg: Americas/Los Angeles).
 When LocalTimestampFormat is Timespan, it contains the name of property which contains values representing the offset (eg: P1D or 1.00:00:00)

-## LongTermEnvironmentCreationProperties
+## LongTermEnvironmentCreationPropertiesOrLongTermEnvironmentResourceProperties
 ### Properties
 * **creationTime**: string (ReadOnly): The time the resource was created.
 * **dataAccessFqdn**: string (ReadOnly): The fully qualified domain name used to access the environment data, e.g. to query the environment's events or upload reference data for the environment.
 * **dataAccessId**: string (ReadOnly): An id used to access the environment data, e.g. to query the environment's events or upload reference data for the environment.
 * **provisioningState**: 'Accepted' | 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): Provisioning state of the resource.
 * **status**: [EnvironmentStatus](#environmentstatus) (ReadOnly): An object that represents the status of the environment, and its internal state in the Time Series Insights service.
-* **storageConfiguration**: [LongTermStorageConfigurationInput](#longtermstorageconfigurationinput) (Required): The storage configuration provides the connection details that allows the Time Series Insights service to connect to the customer storage account that is used to store the environment's data.
+* **storageConfiguration**: [LongTermStorageConfigurationInputOrLongTermStorageConfigurationOutput](#longtermstorageconfigurationinputorlongtermstorageconfigurationoutput) (Required): The storage configuration provides the connection details that allows the Time Series Insights service to connect to the customer storage account that is used to store the environment's data.
 * **timeSeriesIdProperties**: [TimeSeriesIdProperty](#timeseriesidproperty)[] (Required): The list of event properties which will be used to define the environment's time series id.
 * **warmStoreConfiguration**: [WarmStoreConfigurationProperties](#warmstoreconfigurationproperties): The warm store configuration provides the details to create a warm store cache that will retain a copy of the environment's data available for faster query.

-## LongTermStorageConfigurationInput
+## LongTermStorageConfigurationInputOrLongTermStorageConfigurationOutput
 ### Properties
 * **accountName**: string (Required): The name of the storage account that will hold the environment's long term data.
 * **managementKey**: string (Required, WriteOnly): The value of the management key that grants the Time Series Insights service write access to the storage account.
 This property is not shown in environment responses.

-## ReferenceDataSetCreationProperties
+## ReferenceDataSetCreationPropertiesOrReferenceDataSetResourceProperties
 ### Properties
 * **creationTime**: string (ReadOnly): The time the resource was created.
 * **dataStringComparisonBehavior**: 'Ordinal' | 'OrdinalIgnoreCase' | string: The reference data set key comparison behavior can be set using this property.
 By default, the value is 'Ordinal' - which means case sensitive key comparison will be performed while joining reference data with events or while adding new reference data.
 When 'OrdinalIgnoreCase' is set, case insensitive comparison will be used.